-Silver Creek Campground is a proposed expanded amenity fee site.
-It is a three-site campground located 9 miles southwest of Carey, Idaho. .
+Silver Creek Campground is an expanded amenity fee site.
+It is a three-site campground located 9 miles southwest of Carey, Idaho.
 It meets the FLREA expanded amenity requirements, see Table 2.
-It meets the FLREA expanded amenity requirements, see Table 2.
-The sites see consistent use spring - fall.
-Silver Creek North was upgraded in 2019 and Silver Creek South was upgraded in

-2017.
-The Silver Creek campground is immediately downstream of the world-class trout stream fishery that flows through the Nature Conservancy's Silver Creek Preserve.
+The sites see consistent use spring-fall.
+Silver Creek North was upgraded in 2019, and Silver Creek South was upgraded in 2017.
+The Silver Creek campground is immediately downstream of the worldclass trout stream fishery that flows through the Nature Conservancy's Silver Creek Preserve.

-Figure 2: Silver Creek South Campsite
+Figure 2: Silver Creek South Campsite (BLM photo).